 4. Be Thorough With the Agreement

-An agreement with your architect or the builder will determine the schedule of work and the duration of it as well.
+An agreement with your architect or the builder in brisbane will determine the schedule of work and the duration of it as well.
 Carefully read through the entire contract you make sure that you have understood all the details.
 Check what all is covered under the construction cost and what are the exclusions.
 It would also be wise to have a third party or a solicitor look over the contract before you sign it.

 5. Know your Entitlements

 If you are building your first home, then you could be entitled to the First Home Owner Grant.
 The conditions of this would depend on your region.
 This could make a substantial difference in the cost of your home.
 Do not forget to check out the official website to know more about the same.

 You are most likely to take a home loan to finance the construction of your house.
 There are different categories of home loans and you have to very clear about the type you are choosing to take.
 This could vary not only in interest rates the deposit, the duration but also on how the lenders release the amount.